-Editor's note: Henry Hodgson is Around the League's NFL Supplemental Draft and London bureau correspondent.
+Editor's note: Henry Hodgson is NFL.com's NFL Supplemental Draft correspondent.

-The NFL Supplemental Draft will take place on Thursday, July 12, and unlike its better-known sibling, there will be no Radio City Music Hall fanfare for the players taken.
+The NFL Supplemental Draft will take place on Thursday, July 9, and unlike its better-known sibling, there will be no fanfare for the players taken.
 Likewise, you won't find Mike Mayock, Mel Kiper Jr. and their spawn spouting endlessly about the relative virtues of the prospects that will be taken in the supplemental draft.

-5. Bobby Humphrey's meteoric NFL career began when the Denver Broncos made him a first-round pick in the 1989 supplemental draft, and his rookie numbers of 1,151 yards helped the Broncos to a berth in Super Bowl XXIV against the San Francisco 49ers.
+5. Bobby Humphrey.
+Humphrey's meteoric NFL career began when the Denver Broncos made him a first-round pick in the 1989 supplemental draft, and his rookie total of 1,151 yards rushing helped the Broncos earn a berth in Super Bowl XXIV against the San Francisco 49ers.
 Humphrey followed up with a Pro Bowl spot in 1990, but also the inevitable contract renegotiation, which ultimately ended his tenure with the Broncos.
 A trade to the Miami Dolphins did nothing to reignite Humphrey, and his promising career ended in a fizzle.